mzet-/z-field-manual/README.md

 Conceptually breaking down red teaming process:

 1. We study the behavior of known cyber threat actors to understand the threats they colud pose.
-2. We study the customer's environment (people, processes, technology) to understand under what threat model they operate.
+2. We study the customer's environment (people, processes, technology) and business to understand under what threat model they operate.
 3. We analyze, adapt, refine and design the TTPs (tactics, techniques, procedures) that could be used by our customer's adversaries.
-4. We develop and run adversarial operations to simulate highly probable, sophisticated and realistic attacks tailored for the target organization.
+4. We develop and run adversarial operations to simulate highly probable, sophisticated and realistic attacks tailored specifically for the target organization.

 # Operational Considerations